 REST IS GOOD – IT DOES NOT HAVE TO BE SLEEP

 My brain won’t switch off – If you lie awake in bed at night and cannot switch off your thoughts, set aside a “worry time” during the evening.
 Use this time to think about the day’s event, make plans and possible solutions.
-Then acknowledge any thoughts and learn to “let them go”.
-Keep the hour before bed as your wind down time – develop a routine that prepares your body and mind for sleep.
+Then acknowledge any thoughts and learn to “let them go.”
+Keep the hour before bed as your wind-down time – develop a routine that prepares your body and mind for sleep.
 Listen to quiet music or do relaxation.
 Our thoughts continue all the time, so try to make them calmer by creating a favorite fantasy place or daydreaming of your favorite holiday spot.
-If other thoughts come in, consider them for a moment and then try to gently replace them with calm thoughts.
+If other thoughts come in, consider them for a moment and gently replace them with calm thoughts.

 How much sleep do I need?

-Most adults need seven to nine hours sleep each day.
+Most adults need seven to nine hours of sleep each day.
 Younger people have different sleep needs.
-If you are a poorer sleeper it is important you learn to match time in bed with perceived sleep time to improve sleep quality.
+If you are a poorer sleeper, you must learn to match time in bed with perceived sleep time to improve sleep quality.
 If you spend more time in bed, you will be telling your body that it is OK to drift in and out of sleep all night.
 Going to bed later at night may be the best thing to reduce your time lying awake in bed at night.

 If you are taking short afternoon naps (10-20 minutes maximum) without any problems, then you might want to keep doing this.
 However, naps in the evening or dozing in front of the television can make it harder to get to sleep at night.

-Your doctor and medications – If you are struggling with your sleep, seek advice from your doctor who may refer you to a sleep specialist or psychologist.
-Some medications make it easier to get to sleep but others will keep you awake.
+If you are struggling with your sleep, your doctor and medications seek advice from your doctor, who may refer you to a sleep specialist or psychologist.
+Some medications make it easier to get to sleep, but others will keep you awake.
 It is best to take them only when your doctor or pharmacist says so.
-Sleeping pills can be good when a specific event in your life is making it hard to sleep but they are only a short term fix.
+Sleeping pills can be good when a specific event in your life makes it hard to sleep, but they are only a short-term fix.
 These are some tips for a magical sleep.